 One on one computing/iPad/internet – spend 45 minutes with one of our experienced trainers and learn about one of the following topics of your choice: Basic computing, intermediate computing, searching the internet, webmail (Gmail, Yahoo etc.), social media (Facebook, Twitter, FlickR), online shopping (eBay, Gumtree) or how to use your iPad.

-Group sessions – These sessions run for approximately 1.5-2 hours.
-We provide group sessions on Broadband and the benefits of the NBN, Facebook, cyber safety, iPad, eBay, Gumtree, intermediate computing and more.
+Group sessions – These sessions run for approximately 1.5 hours.
+We provide group sessions on Facebook, cyber safety, iPad, eBay, Gumtree, computer basics, intermediate computing and more.

 View the complete training schedule and book into a session: